-There are only a few things I hope my children will listen to when it comes to relationship advice:
+There are only a few things I hope my children will listen to when it comes to relationship advice.
+Relationship advice I want my kids to hear:

 Be able to walk away and continue your life without help.
 Don’t get trapped by being dependent.